casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking Approval Status of an Account

-The following command will invoke the `is_approved_for_all` entry point of your instance of CEP-85, verifying if the provided `operator` key is approved to transfer tokens from the balance of the given `account`.
+The following command will invoke the `is_approved_for_all` entrypoint of your instance of CEP-85, verifying if the provided `operator` key is approved to transfer tokens from the balance of the given `account`.

 ```json